Reviewed by

 • Industry Monitoring: Helps RNI maintain a database for monitoring the print media sector.

-• Governing Law: The Press and Registration of Periodicals Act, 2023 (PRP Act, 2023), effective March 1, 2024, replaces the old 1867 Act.
-It is now the sole governing law establishing the authority of the Press Registrar General of India (PRGI) and regulating the registration of periodicals.
+• Governing Law: The Press and Registration of Periodicals Act, 2023 (PRP Act, 2023) came into effect on March 1, 2024.
+It replaces the earlier 1867 Act and serves as the sole law regulating print media registration.
+It also establishes the authority of the Press Registrar General of India (PRGI).

-• Certification Process: The PRP Act, 2023, specifies the criteria and online procedure for obtaining the official registration certificate.
+• Certification Process: The Act defines the eligibility criteria and outlines the online process for issuing the official RNI registration certificate.

 Benefits of RNI Registration in India

-• Legal Recognition: Grants your publication official legal standing and legitimacy in India.
+• Legal Recognition: Gives your publication official validity under Indian law and supports compliant operations.

-• Access to Government Benefits: Makes you eligible for government advertisements and schemes.
+• Access to Government Benefits: Enables participation in approved government advertisement programs and related schemes.

-• Enhanced Credibility: Builds trust with readers, advertisers, and official bodies.
+• Enhanced Credibility: Strengthens trust among readers, advertisers, and regulatory bodies.

-• Easier Banking: Simplifies opening bank accounts for your publication's operations.
+• Easier Banking: Simplifies the process of opening and managing bank accounts for publication-related transactions.

 1. Registration of Newspapers and Magazines